SModelS/smodels/docs/manual/source/SModelSTools.rst

 * the file contains cross sections according to the :ref:`SLHA format for cross sections <xsecSLHA>`,

-* the lightest :ref:`Z2-odd state <odd states>` (the LSP in supersymmetric models) is neutral,

-* there are no stable charged particles nor displaced vertices (no non-prompt visible decays), as currently all the analyses considered by SModelS require a prompt MET signature.

 In addition, one can ask that

 * all decays listed in the DECAY block are kinematically allowed, *i.e.* the sum of masses of the decay products may not exceed the mother mass. *This check for "illegal decays" is turned off by default.*